huridocs/uwazi-documentation/sysadmin-docs/install.md

 For production environments, you may need to activate your system's sendmail so user's receive sign up and password recovery notifications.

 Alternatively, you can use a custom SMTP configuration to send these emails.
-Find this option in settings > collection.
+Find this option in Settings > Collection.

 Example of linux system service: